-- a.
-Presents suggestion or striking facts that are simple in form and quickly grasped, or - b.
-Shows extent to which 4-H involvement meets a fundamental need, or - c.
+- b.
+Shows extent to which 4-H/FFA involvement meets a fundamental need, or - c.
 Promotes decision and action.

-Interest & Originality
+Interest & Originality 20%

-- a.
-Presents original, unusual or striking method of - b.
+a.
+Presents original, unusual or striking method of exhibition.

+- b.
 Holds interest of people until they have read or observed essentials of the message. - c.
 Defines clearly one central idea.